 The print runs of the first two titles must have been very small, and the third only a little larger; the third volume was pricier than the other available books.
-After that, the series must have become popular, and the later volumes are findable-even the last ones are no more difficult to find than any others.
+After that, the series must have become popular, and the later volumes were findable-even the last ones were no more difficult to find than any others.

 Fortunately the texts of the first two books surfaced.
 Steve Romberger found a copy of The Secret of Thunder Mountain and generously provided me with the text.
 A copy of The Locked Safe Mystery was discovered by George Beatty, who searched for it through an interlibrary loan.
 Interlibrary loans may be an underestimated and overlooked source of scarce books.
 Libraries can do the searches; mine only charged me \$5.00 for the labor of having Locked Safe sent to me from the place George had found, and I had the book in less than two weeks.
+From these two sources I created a few hand-bound copies that sit well on a shelf alongside the rest of the books in the series.
+As a surprise for Steve Romberger, I sent him one of my copies of The Locked Safe Mystery.

-When the light bulb went off over my head about interlibrary loans, I wrote to every library the local staff could find that had copies of one of the first two Ted Wilfords, offering to buy them if the books were slated for discard.
-Eventually eight libraries in the country reported owning a copy of The Locked Safe Mystery, seven reported having a copy of the ultra-scarce The Secret of Thunder Mountain, and three libraries boasted copies of both books!
-One library has the entire set in original dust jackets!
+When the light bulb went off over my head about interlibrary loans, I asked the staff of my local library to find out which libraries in the United States had copies of these ultra-scarce books.
+Eventually I learned that only eight libraries in the country reported owning a copy of The Locked Safe Mystery, seven reported having a copy of The Secret of Thunder Mountain, and three libraries boasted copies of both books.
+One, and only one, library has the entire set in original dust jackets!
+Once I had the list, I then wrote to every one of these libraries and offered to buy the books if they were slated for discard.
+Only a few answered, and none was willing to sell.

-To the best of my knowledge, these are the last copies of these books in existence unless there are some completely unknown on collectors' shelves.
 Sadly, some libraries had already discarded their copies.
-Further, many of the places on the list were "research" libraries connected with universities and stated that they don't sell their books.
+Further, some of the places on the list were "research" libraries connected with universities and stated that they don't sell their books.
 That's a mixed blessing, I suppose, as I guess they don't discard them either and therefore still own their copies of these scarce volumes.
 Nearly all other libraries in the United States, apparently, have disposed of their copies.